-Burton Burns is in his ninth season with the Alabama Crimson Tide football program in 2015 as associate head coach and running backs coach.
+Burton Burns is in his 10th season with the Alabama Crimson Tide football program in 2016 as associate head coach and running backs coach.
 The New Orleans native is regarded as one of the best assistant coaches in college football and was named the Football Scoop Running Backs Coach of the Year following the 2008 season.
 Burns was also named one of the nation’s top recruiters in all of college sports in 2011 by ESPN The Magazine.

-Over 18 seasons as a college assistant coach, Burns has produced versatile running backs who have been effective in every phase of the game.
+Over 20 seasons as a college assistant, Burns has produced versatile running backs who have been effective in every phase of the game.
 His players have proven to be equally effective on the ground and in the passing game.
-Few in college football can say they have coached a Heisman Trophy finalist, but Burns can claim a pair dating back to the 2009 season, including the 2009 recipient Mark Ingram and 2011 finalist Trent Richardson and 2015 winner Derrick Henry.
+Few in college football can say they have coached a Heisman Trophy finalist, but Burns can claim a trio dating back to the 2009 season, including the 2009 recipient Mark Ingram, 2011 finalist Trent Richardson and 2015 winner Derrick Henry.

 As injuries hammered away at the Tide’s depth at running back in 2012, Lacy and Yeldon stepped to the forefront and combined to rush for 2,430 yards and 29 rushing touchdowns (32 total touchdowns).
 The pair became the first Alabama running backs to rush for more than 1,000 yards in the same season.
 UA ranked 16th nationally in rushing and second in the SEC with an average of 227.5 yards per game.

 Under Burns, the 2011 Crimson Tide rushing offense ranked 16th in the nation and first in the Southeastern Conference, collecting 214.5 yards per game.
 In addition to being a Heisman Trophy finalist, Richardson became the first Alabama player to win the Doak Walker Award as the nation’s top running back.
 He was named the SEC Offensive Player of the Year, ranking fifth in the nation and first in the league with 129.2 yards on the ground per game.
 Richardson’s 21 rushing touchdowns, set the school record and tied for second in SEC history.
 He equaled the school and SEC record with 24 total touchdowns.
 Lacy finished the 2011 season ninth in the SEC with 56.2 rushing yards per game and seven TDs.